 Using a cast iron skillet for banana bread

-I used a 10″ cast iron skillet for this recipe but you could probably make a 12″ one work as well.
+I used a 10″ cast iron skillet for this recipe.
 I have been using my cast iron skillet more.
 My sister always uses her cast iron skillet and keeps reminding me that it’s a great way to get a little extra iron.
 According to MSU, a small amount of iron does get absorbed into the food.
 I always think it’s a cool way to add extra nutrients to your cooking.

 Using a cast iron skillet for banana bread will cause your banana bread to bake completely evenly.
 I know that sometimes when I bake banana bread in a regular loaf pan, depending on the recipe it can come out a little mushy, especially in the middle.
 This is definitely not the case when you use your cast iron skillet.